 The Village Quilters, located in Loudon, Tennessee, was established in the fall of 1996 by Carole Spahn with a charter membership of approximately 20 members.
 In 2011, the guild was incorporated as The Village Quilters, Inc. We've grown tremendously from those early days in numbers as well as skills.
 At present, our membership of over 300 hails from many nearby communities and we have a wealth of knowledge to share.

-numbered years.
-We have block exchanges several times each year, Community Service “Sweatshop” days and small group “Bees”.
+In addition to all of our learning opportunities, we hold a Quilt Show every two years in even numbered years and a Quilt Challenge in the odd numbered years.
+We have block exchanges several times each year, Community Service “Sweatshop” days, a Quilt of Valor workday, and small group “Bees”.

 Take a look at our Photo Gallery for a fun look at some of our more recent history.